needle-tools/needle-engine-support/documentation/blender/index.md

 ## Preface

-With this Addon you'll be able to build and export interactive web experiences right inside Blender.
+With this addon you'll be able to build and export interactive web experiences right inside Blender.
 You'll be able to sequence animations, lightmap your scenes, add interactive components or create your own interactive scripts written in Typescript or Javascript that run on the web.

 Needle Engine runs on three.js - so everything you can do in three.js you can also do in Needle Engine.